10.3 Support to youth work

 - Provide special assistance to specific vulnerable group

-Regarding European funds assigned to youth workers, the Youth Dialogue Project should be mentioned.
-As stated in section 10.4, the Youth Dialogue Project’s main objective is to promote youth activities in the democratic process.
+Regarding European funds assigned to youth workers, the Youth Dialogue should be mentioned.
+As stated in section 10.4, the Youth Dialogue’s main objective is to promote youth activities in the democratic process.
 Additionally, it aims to encourage the discussion about priorities and topics of the EU Strategy for the Youth and its many dialogue mechanisms.
 These dialogue mechanisms pivot around schedules and priorities of the various groups that form the Youth Dialogue.
 The goal is to promote debates among the youth, youth workers and political decision-makers to provide policy recommendations that can be used for better legislation.

 So far, these initiatives have helped to improve the lives of millions of young Europeans by providing them with educational, training and employment support.